Resource-efficient cities and industries

 Raw Materials and Circular Societies Lighthouse strategic actions are:

 - Initiate and strengthen collaboration with industrial associations (e.g., Sustainable Process Industry through Resource and Energy Efficiency (SPIRE), Factories of the Future (FoF) on the circular economy.

-- Initiate contacts with city associations as for example ICLEI to define ways of collaboration; facilitate synergy workshop series.
+- Initiate contacts with city associations, for example, ICLEI to define ways of collaboration; facilitate synergy workshop series.